stoutlabs/sks-banbot/readme.md

 * To start a new "banned users" file, type !newsession
 * To add a new ban, type: !execute (username) (reason message here) (example: !execute a_big_sandwich Sandwich was moldy.)
 * To free everyone, type: !freedom
+* To display these commands in chat, type: !bot-help
+* Note: To disable the message when connecting to the channel, just edit the options.js file under announce.connect.
+(Set to false)

 ### Special Thanks